MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 ### Chapter 10 - Give this chapter to your boss

-Didn't resonate to much with me...
+Didn't resonate to much with me

 ### More info on book